 Scott Richman was hands down the best attorney we have ever had.
 He helped our company solve a tricky and challenging problem with speed, efficiency and professionalism.
 His knowledge and attention to detail go well beyond this 5 star rating.
 He is exceptional at what he does and I would highly recommend him.

-NYC Construction Contract Termination Lawyer
+Construction Contract Termination Lawyer in New York City

 Superior Skill, Superior Work Ethic, Superior Results